subha996/opencv_explorer/README.md

 * Edge Detection
 * Histogram Equalization

-Our application offers a comprehensive range of parameters that can be modified and applied to the image in real-time.
+This application offers a comprehensive range of parameters that can be modified and applied to the image in real time.
 Feel free to explore each parameter and observe its immediate effect on the image.
 By experimenting with various parameter settings, you can gain a deeper understanding of their impact on image processing outcomes.
-Take full advantage of the application's capabilities and enjoy the hands-on experience of exploring and observing parameter changes in real-time.
+Take full advantage of the application's capabilities and enjoy the hands-on experience of exploring and observing parameter changes in real time.

 ### Some Screenshots